New feature: All registrants to AJS courses which have already taken place are now entitled to a free one-on-one meeting with the course teacher.

 How does it work?

-The course consists of eight interactive online sessions, of approximately 1.25 hours each.
+The course consists of eight classes, of approximately 1.25 hours each.

 The classes are recorded (audio and video) and participants can watch or listen to the recordings of the classes at any time they like.

 1) A close and interactive text-based study of the Alter Rebbe’s teachings that address the theme of that class (see below).